 What would you do if said negative thought should actually happen?
 Where would you go for help?
 What would life look like?
 Why is this my fear?

 Asking yourself these questions and perhaps even journaling back to the time when these thoughts began, can help you release them, put your mind back at ease, and clear the worry.

 After you do this, clearing your energy may be necessary to fully remove the thought from cycling through your system.

-With particularly sensitive people, especially since our auras a mutable and changeable, it's easy to absorb the thoughts, worries, and fears of others in our energy fields.
+With particularly sensitive people, especially since our auras a mutable and changeable, you may be absorbing the thoughts, worries, and fears of others in your energy field.
 What I am saying these may not even be your fears or thoughts, but someone else's who is around you.
-If you work in a helping field - such as in customer service, in a caregiving role, as a mentor - the absorption of other people's energy can get magnified to the point where it can become crippling.

 So I recommend regular energy clearing.
 I have a few meditations in the Member's Meditation Library that can help with this like cord cutting, chakra scrubbing, and energy cleansing.
 You may want to try closing down your chakras, too, before going around certain people who are known negative thought triggers (yes, I also have a meditation for this too in the Member Meditation Library).